syncfusion-content/maui-docs/MAUI/TreeView/expand-collapse.md

 {% tabs %}
 {% highlight c# %}

-// Expands all the nodes of root level '0' treeView.ExpandNodes(0);
+// Expands all the nodes at root level '0'. treeView.ExpandNodes(0);

-// Collapses all the nodes of root level '0' treeView.CollapseNodes(0);
+// Collapses all the nodes at root level '0'. treeView.CollapseNodes(0);

 // Expand a particular node.